ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 </div>

-**My decision:** At the time of writing, during February 2022, I couldn´t get a statement fro Rotor to state officially officially that the Rotor cranksets/chainrings will work on any of the new Shimano 12-speed road groupsets.
+**My decision:** At the time of writing, during February 2022, I couldn´t get anything from Rotor stating that the Rotor cranksets/chainrings will work on any of the new Shimano 12-speed road groupsets.
 Still, from searching the internet I think it is possible.
-For that reason I will go for the @Rotor ALDHU 24 mm Crank Arms{}, a @Rotor NoQ Direct Mount 32-48 one-piece chainring combo{}, a @Rotor 24 mm Road Axle{}, and a @Rotor BSA Threaded Bottom Bracket for the 24 mm axle{}.
+For that reason I will go for the @Rotor ALDHU 24 mm Crank Arms, 172 mm length{}, a @Rotor NoQ Direct Mount 32-48 one-piece chainring combo{}, a @Rotor 24 mm Road Axle{}, and a @Shimano BSA Threaded Bottom Bracket for the 24 mm axle (BB-R9100){}.

 ## The pedals

 **My decision:** I´m riding @Shimano XTR PD-M9100 Pedals{} on all my bikes.
-I don´t need to swap shoes across bikes and the shoes are better suited for walking around.
+I don´t need to swap shoes across bikes and the shoes are a little bit better suited for walking around than road shoes.

 ## The wheels